RainbowJM/the-quotes-room-pwa/README.md

 ```
 npm install uglify.js --save-dev
 ```
 An now you can use it to compress the files that you want.
 As this application continues to develop this tool will be ready handy.
 That is why we will set it up now so that in the future it can be used.

+Uglify has its own command line options:
+- -h, --help - Print usage information
+- -c, --compress - Enable compressor/specify compressor options
+- -m, --mangle
+- -o, --output - Minimize the file

 The following scripts can be used to compress the file `.js` you want.
+In the future of the development of the application, that maybe will add a client-side to the application That contains `.js`, can use Uglify to minimize the file, and help with the performace of the application

 ##### Npm-run-all
 Sometimes you need to run a fake API with server, that means you will have to run multiple script at the same time.